What is a 'wicked' learning environment?

 Students always ask me how they can manage their time better because they can’t get to enough questions.
 Time is not their problem… their problem is some or all of the above, which are unconsciously keeping them on the theory until they ‘feel ready’ to pass questions.
 If they don’t feel ready, they won’t touch questions, and they don’t question WHY, they just feel they should do the same stuff, only faster!

-THIS is why I focus more on Study Coaching than teaching content these days.
+THIS is why I focus more on Study Mindset & Strategy than teaching content these days.
 Because your mindset dictates your study habits, and if you’re not aware what’s expected of you, and how you approach it, you will be left with constant frustration and high levels of anxiety.

-Whether you take my little course or not, I want you to think of the difference between the ‘kind’ and ‘wicked’ learning environment.
+Whether you sign up for the app or not, I want you to think of the difference between the ‘kind’ and ‘wicked’ learning environment.

 Whether we like it or not, the professional environment is a ‘wicked’ one.
 Let’s make sure we equip ourselves to deal with it!